Kurt Anderson (American football): Family

 Anderson is married with five children, wife Jennifer and sons Hawken and Torin,daughter Dagny and twins Odin and Raina.
 His grandfather, Bob Nowaskey, played for the Chicago Bears of the NFL and the Baltimore Colts and Los Angeles Dons of the All-America Football Conference (AAFC).
 His father, Donald Anderson, played college football at Northwestern University and in the NFL with the New Orleans Saints.
 Kurt's older brother, Erick Anderson, is a fellow Michigan alumnus who won the Butkus Award in 1991 playing linebacker for the Wolverines and played in the NFL with the Kansas City Chiefs and the Washington Football Team.
 Another older brother, Lars, played football at Indiana University Bloomington.
+His nephew, Trystan Anderson, Plays football at Drake University.